 Non-UM Study Abroad Programs

 Choosing to participate in a non-UM/CGIS study abroad program requires careful planning, so be certain to talk with an RLL advisor as you make your decisions.
-Review and follow this checklist which outlines the approval process for non-UM study abroad credit.
+Review and follow this PDF checklist which outlines the approval process for non-UM study abroad credit.

 Look for non-UM programs which:

 - Are sponsored by a North-American university or a recognized third party provider.
 Most academic courses from accredited institutions/providers are transferable as general college credit.
 Some examples of third party providers are IES, CIEE, CEA, and ISA.